How do I know if I’m doing it right?

 It helped to go to church, but I didn’t always feel like going.
 When I did go, singing hymns felt uninspiring, so I’d stand there and wait for that part to end.

 During prayer I’d ask God how to help me find the missing pieces, fill the empty void, handle the anxiety.
-I’m not sure I believed He could/would really do it.
+I’m not sure I believed He could or would really do it.

 I needed God but had no idea just how much I needed God.